Tutorial: Create a GitLab Pages website from scratch

 Remove duplicate commands

-To avoid duplicating the same scripts in every job, you can add them to a before_script section.
+To avoid duplicating the same before_script commands in every job, you can add them to the default section.

 In the example, gem install bundler and bundle install were running for both jobs, pages and test.